skotagiri95/Election_Analysis/README.md

 ## Project Summary
 The analysis of the election show that:
-1) The 3 counties were polled are Jefferson, Denver, Araphoe
+1. The 3 counties were polled are Jefferson, Denver, Araphoe

-2)There were 369711 votes cast in the election
+2. There were 369711 votes cast in the election

-3)The candidate were: Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane
+3. The candidate were: Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane

-4) The candidate results were
+4. The candidate results were

   a) Candidate Charles Casper Stockham received 23% of the vote and 85,213 number of votes